Employee’s position if employer becomes insolvent

 If an employer has payment difficulties or becomes insolvent, it almost always has an effect on the employees’ position.
 Payment difficulties may lead to delays in the payment of wages and salaries, or payments may cease altogether.
 It is vital that employers keep their personnel updated in financial crisis situations on how the situation will affect the employees.

-If employees’ salaries cannot be paid, wage claims should be instantly made through pay security.
-The pay security system safeguards employees’ salaries in case of employer insolvency.
+If employees’ salaries cannot be paid, wage claims should be instantly made through wage guarantee.
+The wage guarantee system safeguards employees’ salaries in case of employer insolvency.

 Employer's company reorganisation